Organic and Paid Reach on Facebook

 What is the Connection?

-On the other hand, having paid reach will increase the traffic to your page.
-This additional traffic will lead to users seeing your organic posts and will increase the interaction on them as well.
+On the other hand, your paid reach will also increase the traffic to your page short-term.
+And this additional traffic will lead to users seeing your organic posts, increasing the interaction on them as well.

 What has been one of your most successful organic posts?
 Comment below and let us know!
 Happy hunting.